 Insider Tip: These beaches are surf beaches and swimming conditions can be extremely dangerous.
 Look for surf lifesaving outposts and only swim where the lifeguards are on patrol.
 Black sand also gets extremely hot, don’t rely on your ‘jandals’ or thongs for protection.
 Sneakers are the best idea.

-Hop on a ferry at the downtown terminal and within 12 minutes, you’ll be on Auckland’s North Shore taking in the sights of Devonport.
-This quaint shopping village is perched on a series of beaches that are just perfect for enjoying a parcel of fish and chips.
-Spend an afternoon browsing the shops and pick up some local crafts and a few second-hand books before hitting the shorefront.
+Hop on a ferry at the downtown terminal and within 12 minutes you’ll be on Auckland’s North Shore taking in the sights of Devonport.
+This quaint shopping village is perched on a series of beaches that are perfect for enjoying a parcel of fish and chips.
+Spend an afternoon browsing the shops and pick up some local crafts and a few secondhand books before hitting the shorefront.

-This funky Auckland suburb is not very far from the city centre, and is scattered with award-winning restaurants and heaps of stylish bars.
-Its proximity to the iconic Eden Park stadium makes Kingsland a haunt for sports fans waiting to catch a game, while the glitzy bars and elegant bistros along New North Road cater for locals out for some after-dark entertainment.
+This funky Auckland suburb is not far from the city centre and is dotted with award-winning restaurants, stylish bars, vintage clothing stores, coffee roasters and brew pubs.
+Its proximity to Eden Park stadium makes Kingsland a haunt for sports fans waiting to catch a game, while the glitzy bars and elegant bistros along New North Road cater for locals out for some after-dark entertainment.